metagenome-atlas/Tutorial/README.md

 This is a tutorial for Metagenome-Atlas at ECCB.
 [Metagenome-Atlas](https://metagenome-atlas.github.io/) is an easy-to-use pipeline for analyzing metagenomic data.
 It handles all steps from QC, Assembly, Binning, to Annotation.

-:interrobang: If you have any question or errors write an [GitHub issues](https://github.com/metagenome-atlas/Tutorial/issues) or try to contact us via the conference platform chat.
+:interrobang: If you have any question or errors [write us][chat].

+Do you need some music to work.
+Have a look at this [spotify playlist](https://open.spotify.com/playlist/1uJJpcPx752ddZXCtU6oRc?si=sTO-ec95TFqxHviin59M0g) for bioinformaticians.